grindsa/acme2certifier/docs/harica.md

 ## Revocation

-Revocation looks up the HARICA transaction by certificate serial and calls `RevokeCertificate`.
+Revocation looks up the HARICA transaction via `GetMyTransactions` (requester) and calls `/api/Certificate/RevokeCertificate`.
+Validator-only `OrganizationValidatorSSL/*` endpoints are not used for requester sessions (they return login redirects).

 ## EAB Profiling and ACME Profiles